OpenNebula/docs/source/quick_start/usage_basics/running_kubernetes_clusters.rst

     [EM] Timeout reached for VM [0] to report

 In such case there is only VNF node is deployed and running but no k8s ones.
+It is needed to ssh to the VNF node and run as root

+.. prompt:: bash $ auto

+   [root@VNF]$ onegate vm show

-One needs to ssh to the VNF node and run as root ``onegate vm show`` to check if VNF is able to contact OneGate server on FN.
+to check if VNF is able to contact OneGate server on FN.
 In case of success the response should look like below:

 .. code-block:: text